nfroidure/whook/packages/whook-cors/README.md

 export default name('API', autoService(initAPI));

-// The API service is where you put your handlers
+// The API service is where you put your routes
 // altogether to form the final API async function initAPI({
 // (..)